P.O. Box 1424 , Oshkosh WI

 From candidate Website

-Representative Hintz has spent most of the past twelve years working in government at the federal, state, and local level.
+Representative Hintz has spent most of the past eighteen years working in government at the federal, state, and local level.
 Hintz received a bachelor’s degree in political science from Hamline University.
 After college, Hintz worked on the 1996 U.S. Senate campaign of the late Paul Wellstone before going to work for U.S. Senator Herb Kohl and former U.S. Representative Jay Johnson as a Legislative Staff Assistant in Washington, DC.
 In 2001, he earned a master’s degree in public affairs at the University of Wisconsin-Madison.
 Hintz worked as a Research Assistant for Governor Tommy Thompson’s Commission on State and Local Partnerships for the 21st Century (Kettl Commission).
 Hintz then was selected for the prestigious Management Assistant Program in the City of Long Beach, California’s 5th largest city.
 He went on to work in the Long Beach Budget Bureau as an analyst on the city’s $1.7 billion annual budget.

 In 2006, Hintz won the open seat vacated by 19-year incumbent Gregg Underheim to become the first Democrat elected to this seat in 24 years.
 He was re-elected to his fourth term in the State Assembly for the 2013-2014 Legislative Session.
 Rep. Hintz was appointed to the State Building Commission and serves as the ranking member on Urban and Local Affairs as well as the Committee on Financial Institutions.
 He is a member of the Committee on Jobs, Economy and Mining, Committee on State and Local Finance, and the State Capital and Executive Residence Board.